behemoth0132/Super-Mario-Arcade/README.md

 Super Mario Arcade

 # HOW TO PLAY
-It is a "Space Invaders" esque type of game where you move the arrow keys left and right and use the space key to fire off the red star from mario.
+It is a "Space Invaders-esque" type of game where you move the arrow keys left and right and use the space key to fire off the red star from mario.

 ## Start Up Screen:
 ![Super Mario Arcade Start Up Screen](https://media.giphy.com/media/aRMhVDAHKp0av9gYU2/giphy.gif)